 Project zone: Central

 Fairview Avenue currently connects Oteha Valley Road to future residential land to the north.The current alignment of Fairview Avenue has a one-lane bridge that is close to the intersection with Oteha Valley Road.

 Traffic volumes are high on Oteha Valley Road and the intersection at Fairview Avenue is prone to congestion.

-In order to provide for future development, there is a need to provide an efficient route for vehicles, cyclists and pedestrians to safely and efficiently move around the area.
+To provide for future development, there's a need to provide an efficient route for vehicles, cyclists and pedestrians to safely and efficiently move around the area.